Background

 Go to New Zealand Biodiversity Strategy 2020

-Internationally unique
+Internationally Unique

-- Many species of bird and reptile that had evolved in isolation over a long time period developed longer life spans and slower and less frequent breeding patterns.
+- Many species of bird and reptile that had evolved in isolation over a long time period developed longer life spans and slower, less frequent breeding patterns.
 Some species, like the kakapo, only breed once every few years.
 This slow and specialised evolution and breeding pattern results in these species being vulnerable to change and disruption.

 - A large number of mammal species have been introduced into the New Zealand environment by humans and our native species are not generally adapted to cope with the competition for resources and heavy predation that has resulted.